base/base/docs/specs/experimental/op-contracts-manager.md

 The `l2ChainId` has the following restrictions:

 - It must not be equal to 0.
-- It must not be equal to the chain ID of the chain the OP Stack Manager is deployed on.
+- It must not be equal to the chain ID of the chain the OP Contracts Manager is deployed on.
 - It must not be equal to a chain ID that is already present in the [ethereum-lists/chains] repository.
-This is not enforced onchain, but may matter for future versions of OP Stack Manager that handle upgrades.
+This is not enforced onchain, but may matter for future versions of OP Contracts Manager that handle upgrades.

 On success, the following event is emitted: